 High-volatility regimes are marked by wider trading ranges, sharper reversals, faster changes in sentiment, and thinner liquidity under stress.
 In this state, uncertainty is not just an occasional interruption.
 It becomes part of the operating environment, shaping how quickly markets reprice and how easily stress spreads across instruments or sectors.

 Transitional regimes sit between those two conditions.
 Earlier patterns of compression begin to weaken, but a fully stressed state has not yet become durable.
-Price action becomes less consistent, reactions to similar inputs become less uniform, and the market starts to show instability without settling into one clean pattern.
+Price action becomes less consistent, reactions to similar inputs become less uniform, and the market starts to show instability without settling immediately into one clean pattern.

 These categories are descriptive rather than mechanical thresholds.
 Real markets often sit near boundaries, combine traits from more than one state, or move gradually from one regime to another.